 - Preheat oven to 350°F. Put muffin liners into a 12 muffin tin and spray cooking oil into each of the muffin cups.
 (Don’t skip this, I promise you will be happy you didn’t!)

-- In a medium bowl, whisk flour, salt, cinnamon and baking powder and set aside.
+- In a medium bowl, whisk flour, salt, cinnamon and baking soda and set aside.

 - Combine wet and dry ingredients and mix together.

 - Fold in raisins, carrots, coconut, and nuts.

 - Scoop into muffin tin and fill each muffin cup about 3/4 full.

 - Bake for 25-35 minutes until a toothpick comes up clean.